NoAnswerss/Recipe-Page/README.md

 Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
 The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-## Sharing your solution

-There are multiple places you can share your solution:

-1. Share your solution page in the **#finished-projects** channel of our [community](https://www.frontendmentor.io/community).
-2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.
-3. Share your solution on other social channels like LinkedIn.
-4. Blog about your experience building your project.
-Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
-Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).